anhr/universe/hyperSphere/README.md

 ---

 > **Expert Tip:** Avoid the temptation to grant permissions to "Everyone."
 While it might solve the connection issue, it creates a significant security risk.
-Always use the specific `IIS AppPool\Name` identity to maintain a secure, isolated environment for your 4D engine.
+Always use the specific `IIS AppPool\Name` identity to maintain a secure, isolated environment for your **Hypersphere Universe Engine**.